Arif-Rahman-Sikder/smart-task-organizer/README.md

-Task Management System 🚀
+Smart Task Organizer 🚀
 Project Description 📝
-The Task Management System is a console-based C++ application designed to manage tasks and employees within an organization.
+The Smart Task Organizer is a console-based C++ application designed to manage tasks and employees within an organization.
 This project was created to learn and demonstrate Object-Oriented Programming (OOP) concepts in C++ from scratch.
 It focuses on applying key OOP principles such as encapsulation 🔒, inheritance 🌳, polymorphism 🔄, and abstraction 🧠 to build a robust and extensible system.
 The application allows users to add tasks and employees, assign tasks to employees, mark tasks as completed, and display task and employee information. 🎯
 The system is built with modularity in mind, making it easy to extend with additional features or task types.
-It includes input validation to ensure data integrity and provides a user-friendly command-line interface for interaction. 💻
+It includes input validation to ensure data integrity and provides a user-friendly command-line interface with colorful output for interaction. 💻
 Learning Objectives 🎓
 This project was developed to: